mdn/content/files/en-us/web/css/scroll-snap-align/index.md

 {{CSSRef}}

 The `scroll-snap-align` property specifies the box's snap position as an alignment of its snap area (as the alignment subject) within its snap container's snap port (as the alignment container).
-If one value is set, it is applied to both the block and inline axes.
-If two values are set, the first value controls the block axis and the second value controls the inline axis.

 {{EmbedInteractiveExample("pages/css/scroll-snap-align.html")}}